MENU

 Skills Learned

-By this stage in the course, it is expected that students will have acquired the necessary skills knowledge and understanding to undertake their devised project, however investigation into new skills is encouraged and facilitated where possible.
+By this stage in the course, it is expected that students will have acquired the necessary skills, knowledge and understanding to undertake their devised project; however, investigation into new skills is encouraged and facilitated where possible.
+Students may take advantage of the 3D workshop or join one of the varied specialist workshops offered across the department.

 SUBJECTS